-Classic Stromboli Recipe is the mother of all comfort dishes.
+Our Classic Stromboli Recipe is the mother of all comfort dishes.
 Bold and cheesy with a yeasty crust.
-If you’ve ever wanted to learn how to make stromboli, this Italian stromboli recipe is the perfect place to start!

 The brisk wind whipped leaves around my ankles as I pushed open the door of a small Italian cafe.
-Inside the aromas of garlic and yeast mingled with sugar and coffee, brought on a strange sensation of both exhilaration and ease.
+The aromas of garlic and yeast mingled with sugar and coffee, brought on a strange sensation of both exhilaration and ease.

 I swept my disheveled hair out of my face, sat down at a table, and focused on the deli case.
 What would it be today?
 Panini?
 A cannoli?
 Thumbprint cookies maybe?